ASTR 1210 (O'Connell) Study Guide

 surface.
 See image above (click for enlargement).

-USSR & USA space missions to Venus have included flybys, orbiters,
+USSR & USA space missions to Venus started in 1961 and have included

 Results from these missions, as well as Earth-based radio-wave observations,